 |Stroller Dimensions||38" x 25.5" x 41.25" (L x W x H)|

 Chicco Viaro is available in two color versions: Graphite and Regatta.
 Chicco Viaro Travel System offers much more color options.
 You can purchase it in 7 colors: Coastal, Verdant, Dune, Nordic, Apex, Teak, Cranberry.

-Both this travel system comes with KeyFit 30 infant car seat, but the stroller differ in many ways.
+Both these travel systems comes with KeyFit 30 infant car seat, but the strollers differ in many ways.
 Here is my quick comparison of Chicco Viaro and Chicco Bravo strollers.

 Keep in mind